Danaka-dev/solominer2/README.md

 Contribute
 ----------
-> <cite> Mining solo harbors this strange impression of togetherness and solidarity that arise from acting as an
+> <cite> Mining solo brings me this strange impression of togetherness and solidarity as an individual acting in my own
-> individual, in our own bubble, while at the same time participating in the most positive way to a greater thing. </cite>
+> bubble while at the same time I participate in the most positive way to a greater thing. </cite>

-The **Solominer** adventure is that of community and is open for everyone to participate.
+With **solominer** we hope to promote digital currencies visibility and accessibility by providing an intuitive and ergonomic experience of mining blockchains, alone or together.
+\ Join us if that's an idea you like !

 ### *Many ways one can contribute to Solominer:*

-+ Using the software, participating in GitHub discussion and providing feedback.
++ Using the software, providing feedback.
 + Giving Solominer a shout-out, tell your friends, let the world know!
 + Report on bugs, isolate bugs, propose fixes.
 + Review code, write test units, fix typoes.
 + Write documentation, tutorials, samples.
 + Provide translation.
 + Propose features and improvements.
-+ And more...
++ and more...

 ### *Code of conduct*

+The **Solominer** adventure is that of community and is open for everyone to participate.
+\
 A positive attitude and constructive mindset is all you need to participate to Solominer.

 Coming soon